Initiatives for Environment

 Environmental Targets

-CIM has formulated the "Energy Conservation Policy", the "Greenhouse Gas Emissions Reduction Policy", the "Water Saving Policy" and the "Waste Management Policy" which stipulate efforts to reduce environmental impact in real estate investment management operations.
+CIM has formulated the "Energy Conservation Policy", the "Greenhouse Gas Emissions Reduction Policy", the "Water Saving Policy", the "Waste Management Policy" and the "Policy for Climate Change Related Issues" which stipulate efforts to reduce environmental impact in real estate investment management operations.
 Through the cycle of planning, implementation, performance management, and improvement set forth in the "Environmental Management System (EMS) Operation Manual" that stipulates the details for operating these policies, CIM will strive to continuously reduce the environmental impact.

 In accordance with the Act on the Rationalization etc. of Energy Use (Energy Conservation Act), CIM sets the following quantitative targets for the continuous reduction of energy consumption throughout the portfolio.

-• Long-term target 1: Reduce annual energy consumption intensity within the owner management scope (Note 1) by 5% in Fiscal Year 2024 from Fiscal Year 2019 levels (Each fiscal year is April to March of the following year.
-The same applies hereafter)
+• Long-term target 1: Reduce annual (Note 1) energy consumption intensity within the owner management scope (Note 2) by 5% in 2029 from 2024 levels

-• Long-term target 2: Reduce the annual energy consumption intensity within the tenant management scope (Note 2) by 1% in Fiscal Year 2024 from Fiscal Year 2019 levels
+• Long-term target 2: Reduce the annual energy consumption intensity within the tenant management scope (Note 3) by 1% in 2029 from 2024 levels

-Regarding greenhouse gas emissions, in accordance with the reduction target for energy consumption, the basic target for the adjusted scope 1+2 (Note 3) is to reduce the emission intensity by 5% in Fiscal Year 2024 from Fiscal Year 2019 levels.
-The basic target for the adjusted scope 3 (Note 4) and the adjusted scope 1+2+3 is to reduce the emission intensity by 1% in Fiscal Year 2024 from Fiscal Year 2019 levels.
+Regarding greenhouse gas emissions, in accordance with the reduction target for energy consumption, the basic target for the adjusted scope 1+ scope 2 (Note 4) is to reduce the emission intensity by 5% in 2029 from 2024 levels.
+The basic target for the adjusted scope 3 (Note 5) and the adjusted scope 1+ scope 2+ scope 3 is to reduce the emission intensity by 1% in 2029 from 2024 levels.

-Regarding water usage and waste volume, our target is not to increase each intensity level in the five years from Fiscal Year 2020 to Fiscal Year 2024 compared to Fiscal Year 2019 levels.
+Regarding water usage and waste volume, our target is not to increase each intensity level in the five years from 2025 to 2029 compared to 2024 levels.

 Energy Consumption Intensity (MWh/㎡)